Generics and TypeVar in Python: Static Analysis Workflows & CI Integration

 CI/CD Integration & Automated Type Validation

 Embed type checking into continuous integration pipelines with fail-fast strategies.
-Implement pre-commit hooks with mypy or pyright generic validation.
-Configure GitHub Actions for incremental type checking on PRs.
+Use mypy --incremental for performance and pyright --outputjson for structured CI parsing.

 # .github/workflows/type-check.yml